Send SMS via Gmail SMTP servers.

 - Knowledge of which cell carrier provider the receiving party uses.

-Import the library and create and SMS Object utilizing your gmail account and an application password created within your Google account.
+Import the library and create an SMS Object utilizing your gmail account and an application password created within your Google account.

-Create an Contact object using the persons phone number and select a carrier from the avaible options.
+Create an Contact object using the persons phone number and select a carrier from the available options.

-CARRIERS is a json file in the project that can be checked for available carriers that can be used for messaging.
+CARRIERS is a dictionary loaded from a json file in the project that can be checked for available carriers that can be used for messaging.

 Use the SMS.send() method of your SMS object, passing the Contact and the message you would like to send as a string.